jdomainapp/jda/examples/courseman/msa/ReadMe.md

 6. Additional layers/APIs can and should be added on top of Kafka to help more effectively manage the data exchange between services

 # Run the example

+## Prerequisites
+- If you compile the code using the command line explained in this guide AND
+  - If you then use **InteliJ** to run the services THEN
+    - ensure that the **IDE's JDK is the same as** the one used to compile the services!
+    - otherwise, you may get an exception about @EnableEurekaClient" not being able to execute

 ## 1. Start Apache Kafka and register topics